AlSch092/ModifyExports/README.md

 The screencap following shows what it looks like to modify a function name at runtime: certain tools will be fooled, and this can perhaps be used in malware/evasion.
 We can see that the disassembler thinks MessageBoxA is located at both 0x7FFBE37B90D0 and 0x7FFBE37B9750.

 This technique also happens to break certain debuggers!
 Cheat engine's VEH debugger will fail to load after claiming it can't find symbols in ole32.dll (such as MessageBoxW in our example).

+Additionally, we can stop DLL injection by many tools such as Cheat Engine by writing over the export strings for LoadLibraryA/W/ExA/ExW.
+When trying to inject we will get an error saying 'The symbol for LoadLibraryA could not be found'

 ![Alt text](MessageBoxA_Duplicate.PNG?raw=true "Two Addresses for MessageBoxA")
 ![Alt text](MyQueryObject.PNG?raw=true "MyQueryObject vs. NtQueryObject")